Metrics for Measuring Ads: A Guide to Success

-BUT.
-What about all the people who see your ad, pay attention, but don’t actually click?
-Instead, they make a mental note, and come back to your site later via a quick Google* search, and then convert into customers.
+But what about all the people who see your ad, pay attention, but don’t actually click?
+Instead, they make a mental note, and come back to your site later via a quick search, and then convert into customers.

 After all, this is extremely common, and is a direct result of your ad campaign, but these users might not be counting towards your ROI.
 This is risky, as it will make your campaigns look as though they are performing worse than they actually are.

 Once again, this is where you need to take view-through into account.
 These have been criticised in some quarters, but like any metric, it’s really useful if you’re using it the right way.
 Set a defined window, and this will tell you how many users have come to your site through other avenues, having seen your ad earlier.

 If you do this, you should be getting quite a full picture of your bottom line conversion, which most marketers will find incredibly useful.
 Of course, it’s still not telling the full story, and doesn’t take into account brand awareness and reputation, but it’s an incredibly important stat, as it attaches hard figures and shows you if your investment is paying off.

 In the world of online display advertising, there are so many metrics and even more ways for marketers to interpret them.
 These are a few of the main ones, but there are many, many more.

 The key is not to pick one and run with it, but to use a combination and discover what works best for you.
 Ultimately, overall conversions are the key to a successful campaign, so if these increase from advert to advert, then you know you’re improving.